tguelcan/paragone/examples/basic/README.md

 - Creating translation files (`locale.json`)
 - Using translations in server load functions
 - Using translations in Svelte components with `$derived`
-- Switching languages with a language picker
+- Switching languages with a language picker (using local remote function)
 - Browser language detection

 ## File Structure